ethereum/consensus-specs/specs/merge/validator.md

 ###### `produce_application_payload`

 Let `produce_application_payload(parent_hash: Bytes32, beacon_chain_data: BeaconChainData) -> ApplicationPayload` be the function that produces new instance of application payload.
+The body of this function is implementation dependant.

 * Let `randao_reveal` be `block.body.randao_reveal` of the block that is being produced
 * Set `block.body.application_payload = get_application_payload(state, randao_reveal)` where: